Chocolate Babka

 Make the Dough

-- In the bowl of a stand mixer fitted with a dough hook attachment, whisk together the flour, sugar, yeast, and salt.
-Add in the eggs and milk; mix on medium speed until everything is incorporated and the dough forms a rough ball, about 2-3 minutes.
+- In the bowl of a stand mixer fitted with a dough hook attachment, whisk the flour, sugar, yeast, and salt.
+Add the eggs and milk; mix on medium speed until everything is incorporated and the dough forms a rough ball, about 2-3 minutes.

 - Brush a large bowl with canola oil to coat and place the ball of dough inside.
 Cover with plastic wrap and let rise at room temperature for 1 hour.
 (It won't double in size, but it should be puffy and have visibly risen.)
 Transfer the covered bowl to the refrigerator and chill for 8 hours/overnight so it can rise further and develop flavor.